 After discussing and confirming with the household about programs and/or services for which they would like a referral and are eligible, Assessors record these referrals in HMIS.
 For more information on how to complete this process, please contact ce@thn.org.

-If Assessors are completing a paper CE enrollment, they may record referrals down on paper or in a comparable database.
+For VSP Assessors that are completing a paper CE enrollment, they may record referrals down on paper or in a comparable database.
 To ensure client confidentiality, VSP Assessors are not required to include this information when providing information to the agency designated for entering the information into HMIS.
 Instead, the Systems Change team recommends that they maintain records of the referrals that were sent in order for the staff to track any trends within the types of referrals that clients are receiving.
-Assessors at VSP Entry Points must inform the agency designated for entering information into HMIS about these referrals.
-There is an equal expectation of real-time data entry.
-However, if there are time or capacity issues and referrals are not entered immediately, Entry Points must follow the timeliness requirements of the TX BoS CoC.

 Provider Profiles in HMIS